 For many, the word hypnosis conjures up images of circus sideshows or comedy acts, rather than a beneficial tool in the management and treatment of a wide range of conditions encountered in the practice of medicine, psychiatry and psychotherapy.
 According to the American Psychological Association, “Hypnosis is a procedure during which a health professional or researcher suggests, while treating someone, that he or she experience changes in sensations, perceptions, thoughts, or behavior”.

 Hypnosis is not psychotherapy nor is it a treatment in and of itself.
 Hypnosis should not be used as a substitute for medical treatment.
-However, hypnosis can and is being used to facilitate, compliment, and enhance various therapies and treatments.
-In addition, hypnosis can actually teach people how to master their own states of awareness, and in doing so, affect their own physical and psychological health.
+However, hypnosis can and should be used to facilitate, compliment, and enhance various therapies and treatments.
+In addition, hypnosis can actually teach people how to master their own states of awareness, and in doing so, positively affect their own physical and psychological health.

 How does hypnosis work?